farhan2106/svelte-typescript-ssr/README.md

 # Svelte + Typescript + Storybook SSR Boilerplate

 This is a __Svelte + Typescript + Storybook SSR__ boiletplate project.
+If you are intrested in developing only UI components or SPA, it is [here](https://github.com/farhan2106/svelte-typescript).

 ## Creating Pages / Routes